FineDialFact: A benchmark for Fine-grained Dialogue Fact Verification: Fine-grained Dialogue Fact Verification

 Few-shot learning is an effective way to improve LLM performance \cite{brown2020language} without updating weights at inference.
-Furthermore, \citet{wei2022chain} proposed the CoT prompting strategy in a few-shot setting.
-We follow this setting in our evaluation.
+Furthermore, \citet{wei2022chain} proposed the CoT prompting strategy in a few-shot setting, which we follow in our evaluation.

-Additionally, we adopt an automated annotation process which enables to annotate 100 samples from the train set which are used as the few shots.
+Additionally, we employ an automated annotation process, which enables us to annotate 100 samples from the training set to construct an exemplar pool.
 Since the annotation process does not contain the CoT process, we adopt GPT-4o to generate the reasoning steps.
-We retrieve the most relevant samples by semantically matching the atomic facts, defined as follows: